Hi folks, here's what I have to show and tell. No smut here, deal with it! See my flickr photostream for more pix.

 Dressing Up is awesome, going out looking good, or at home because it's another way to enjoy life - the feel of the fabrics, watching my changing look, letting whatever femme there is show up.
 I'm blessed with good skin, hair, nails, and, as my uncle and best friends assure me, "great legs", so I try to keep these things up - we're all junkies for compliments.
-Some visiting with Edmonton transpeople is inevitable good fun, and sometimes far less than that, but many times there's a trans event, dragshow, social or dinner, there's also an Eskimos game, a concert, any excuse to go shooting, a family feed, a gig, general crabbiness or just plain bad weather - and our love life comes first.
+Some visiting with Edmonton transpeople is inevitable good fun, and sometimes far less than that, but many times there's a trans social, dinner or drag event, there's also an Eskimos game, a concert, any excuse to go shooting, a family feed, a gig, general crabbiness or just plain bad weather - and our love life comes first.
 Regular interaction with the public-at-large is by choice; most girls like the look, most guys chuckle, but it's all in how much grief you allow (gosh, just like life!).

 I've been involved in a few newsgroups, forums, and publications, and, of course, interact with other genetic males who look good presenting femme - so my own take on this is: Do it!
 Enjoy yourself, make no apologies, harbour no illusions, be how you are.
 Life is short, get out there, dress as well as you can, and always smile!
 People smile back when they see that, and the various GiBLeT communities around here are always glad to have us around.
 That said, don't get the idea that we're actually as good-looking as most genetic women.
 Up close, 90% of us aren't.
 But if you do it right, you'll be a pretty man, maybe a pretty person.
 And "If you act like you own the place, they'll probably give you the keys".